 For centuries, eastern & western philosophers have explored the challenges associated with death, dying & end-of-life and offer valuable insight.
 Socrates, for example, felt philosophy to be “knowing how to live well, so that one can die well.”
 As such, living the “good life” is intimately connected with how we navigate our final days (and those leading up to it).

 Whether its our own mortality we are contemplating or that of another, death, dying & end-of-life issues are sensitive, intimately complex & challenging.
-Our philosophical practitioners are here to help you find your way!
+Philosophical practitioners can help you find your way!

 Navigating the wake(s) of death, dying & end-of-life can be difficult.
 Perhaps you are: